Todd Stansbury: Oregon State University

 Stansbury held two distinct roles at Oregon State, serving initially as executive associate athletic director from 2003-2012 before returning in 2015 as director of athletics.
 With oversight of business operations, revenue generation, and sports supervision across 17 sports and 500+ student-athletes, Stansbury led strategic planning and reorganization efforts while overseeing a significant increase in fundraising activities.
 Under his guidance, marketing and ticket operations experienced an 80% growth in revenue during his tenure as Executive Associate AD, while licensing and merchandising also saw substantial increases.
 Using a similar playbook from his time at ETSU Stansbury also negotiated a partnership with Samaritan Health Systems to establish a state-of-the-art outpatient clinic within the athletic complex.

 Speaking on Stansbury hire at Oregon State, OSU president Ed Ray said, “Todd is committed to high-level athletics achievement by competing and winning championships the right way – the Oregon State way.
 He is very skilled at growing fan excitement and engagement, and will guide the success of our student-athletes in sports, academics, and community.”

 Additionally, Stansbury played a key role in managing $168 million in capital projects and fostering student-athlete development through initiatives like the "Everyday Champions Program" and the "Beavers without Borders" service program.

+In 2019, Stansbury was sued by Oregon State for breach of contract, with Oregon State alleging that $1,471,888.78 (plus $41,374.19 in interest) was still owed by Stansbury as part of his buyout for leaving for Georgia Tech.
+The lawsuit was dropped in 2020 after Georgia Tech had agreed to loan Stansbury the outstanding buyout balance, which was paid to Oregon State by Stansbury, in exchange for lowering his salary at Georgia Tech.